 A person’s health is ultimately driven by the individual and his or her community, while decisions made at the federal, state, and county level affect the health care system.

-HealthPath has launched the 2021 round of Community Connections.
-We are accepting letters of intent until 12:00 pm EST, November 13, 2020.
+HealthPath has completed the 2023 round of Community Connections.
+We will release the application timeline for the 2024 cycle later this year.
 HealthPath has chosen to support community residents as they identify the changes they want to see and work to reach their goals.
-We will be awarding one-year grants to organizations working to achieve Oral Health, Healthy Ohioans, and Age-Friendly Communities.
+We will be awarding two-year grants to organizations working to achieve results in the areas of Age-Friendly Communities, Oral Health, and Healthy Ohioans.

 Building on Community Strengths

 Improving health takes a combination of system- and community-designed solutions.
 Too often, however, the focus is on system improvements rather than supporting and encouraging the individual and community to take charge of their own health.
-Since 2012, The HealthPath Foundation of Ohio’s Community Connections initiative has helped lay the groundwork for helping bring community partners together to improve health.
+Since 2012, HealthPath's Community Connections initiative has helped lay the groundwork for helping bring community partners together to improve health.
 Changes in health and healthy behaviors rely on solutions built upon the strengths and needs of the people living in the community.

 Community-Driven Review Process